 From the moment you step inside the home, you're greeted with a stunning reclaimed wood A-frame ceiling and enough quaint details to keep you occupied for hours.
 Just note the built-in library lofted above the front entryway that surrounds a large window, the glamorous, circular chandelier that hangs above the sitting room, and the rustic ladder that leans against the wall leading up to the loft, for instance.

 Aside from the build, Decker was highly involved in the smaller details of the design process.
-She calls out 1stdibs and other local antique outposts as the sources for much of the décor found in the house, all of which fall into a color scheme of natural browns and complementary blues and greens.
+She calls out 1stdibs and other local antique outposts as the sources for much of the décor found in the house, all of which fall into a color scheme of natural browns and complimentary blues and greens.
 “I like darker, more colorful colors," Decker says.

 A combination of white walls, leather chairs, and reclaimed wood beams create a distinctly natural feel in the rustic mountain home as shown above.
 You'll note that this dining area has ample seating, likely because Decker and Roddick both had entertaining guests in mind when designing the space.
 In fact, they hosted their first Christmas in the home last year.
 "Nothing is precious.
 Come, relax on the furniture, have a glass of wine, stay forever—that’s the space we wanted to create," Decker says.